akshat151/Graphical-Image-Manipulation-And-Editing-Application-using-Java/README.txt

 Mosaic Method Integration

-To integrate the mosaic(int numOfSeeds) functionality efficiently:
+To implement the mosaic(int numOfSeeds) functionality:
 	•	Model:
-	•	mosaic(int numOfSeeds) was directly added to the existing ImageInterface.
+	•	Added mosaic(int numOfSeeds) to ImageInterface
-	•	Implemented in ImageImpl, ensuring backward compatibility and minimal disruption.
+	•	Implemented in ImageImpl class

-💡 Rationale:
+💡 Why not use an extension interface?
-Adding a new interface (e.g., ImageInterfaceExtension) would have required modifications across 200+ classes, breaking the Open/Closed Principle and introducing potential regressions.
-Direct integration into the base interface was the most pragmatic and stable solution.
+Creating a new interface (e.g., ImageInterfaceExtension) would have affected 200+ files and violated the Open-Closed Principle.
+Direct integration minimized changes and risk.

 ⸻

 🧩 Mosaicking Implementation Details

 Model
-	•	ImageInterface updated with mosaic(int numOfSeeds)
+	•	✅ ImageInterface: added mosaic(int numOfSeeds)
-	•	ImageImpl class implements this method
+	•	✅ ImageImpl: implemented the method

 Controller
-	•	New MosaicCommand class created, implementing ImageCommandInterface
+	•	✅ Created MosaicCommand class (ImageCommandInterface)
-	•	Registered MosaicCommand in AbstractController’s command map
+	•	✅ Registered the new command in AbstractController

 View
-	•	Added Mosaic to operationDrop (JComboBox) in GraphicalView
+	•	✅ Added Mosaic to the dropdown (operationDrop) in GraphicalView
-	•	Implemented action listener via manageListeners() in GraphicalView
+	•	✅ Implemented listeners in manageListeners()
-	•	Added setup() support for mosaic command in view
+	•	✅ Updated setup(Set<String>) to recognize the new command
-	•	Created a user prompt (JOptionPane.showInputDialog) for seed input
+	•	✅ Prompted user for seeds using JOptionPane.showInputDialog

 ⸻

-🖼️ Class Diagram
+📐 Class Diagram

-📌 [Insert class diagram here]
+📌 Add your class diagram below:
-Create the class diagram using draw.io, Lucidchart, or PlantUML and add the exported image here:

 ![Class Diagram](screenshots/class-diagram.png)

 ⸻